Baldwon/academic-kickstart/content/project/CNN Accelerator/index.md

 +++
 # Project title.
-title = "A GAN-based generalized signal encoding processor for IoT applications in 22nm"
+title = "A GAN-based generalized signal encoding processor for IoT applications in 22nm ULL technology"

 # Date this page was created.
 date = 2019-12-02T00:00:00